 Romans 12:19 Beloved, do not avenge yourselves, but rather give place to wrath; for it is written, "Vengeance is mine.
 I will repay," says the Lord.

 The reason here is that we do not know how to give vengeance.
 We cannot see the heart.
 We would give too much, or too little.
 God knows what He is doing.
 He said that this is not our job.

 Romans 12:20 Therefore "if your enemy is hungry, feed him; if he is thirsty, give him a drink; for in so doing you will heap coals of fire on his head."

-You treat him fairly and honestly, but you don't take part in what he's doing.
+You treat him fairly and honestly, but you do not take part in what he is doing.
 And then finally, verse 21:

 Romans 12:21 Do not be overcome by evil, but overcome evil with good.